wbudic/LifeLog/Current Development Check List.md

 ### New Development

+* Update to CNF v.2.2, branch to $RELEASE_VER = 2.3, Earth Stage initial.
+* Plugins
+  * Perl files enabled by being including them in main.cnf file under the <<PLUGINS<>>> list, and placed in the plugins directory.
+  * This plugin perl file is then be executed, to provide auto installation and checks.
+  * The plugins are further stored and made available to the system via database settings and dynamics.
+    * Removed entry in config file, will also start the process of removing it from the database settings.
+* Config file custom SQL tables.
+* Bank Statements Page
+  * Import/Display by Account
+    * CSV Format, stored in separate table.
+      * BANK_ACCOUNT  = ID, BANK, ACC_NAME(16), ACC_NUMBER(20)
+      * BANK_TRANSACTIONS = ACC_ID, DATE, AMOUNT, DETAILS(64)
 * Email selected log entries.
   * Sendmail must be working, and configuration file has an jason property <<JS_SENDMAIL>>>.
   * Selection on foot might need an menu instead of buttons.